bhatiamanav/Digital_MakeUp_Face_Generation/README.md

     using 77 detected face landmarks.
 The images were decomposed into large scale layer, detail layer and color layer through which makeup highlights and color information were transferred by weighted means and alpha blending.
-    The test results showed that the techniques work wellwith reference images of a different age, a different skin color and even a hand-sketched reference image.
+    The test results showed that the techniques work well with reference images of a different age, a different skin color and even a hand-sketched reference image.

 ![alt text](SampleImages/read.png)